Quantum circuit compilation with quantum computers: Numerical results

-As a second large-scale example, we compile a Trotterized Hamiltonian simulation (THS) circuit~\cite{Lloyd_96}.
-This circuit enables the simulation of Hamiltonian evolution on digital quantum computers, providing an exponential advantage over classical simulation methods for sufficiently entangled systems~\cite{Zhou2020}.
-The target quantum device consists of a two-dimensional lattice with nearest-neighbor connectivity and parametric gates $\RZgate(\theta_1)$, $\RXgate(\theta_2)$, and $\CPgate(\theta_3)$.
+\emph{$2$-dimensional Trotterized Hamiltonian simulation $-$} As a second large-scale example, we compile a Trotterized Hamiltonian simulation (THS) circuit~\cite{Lloyd_96}.
+THS algorithms enable the simulation of Hamiltonian evolution on digital quantum computers, providing an exponential advantage over classical simulation methods for sufficiently entangled systems~\cite{Zhou2020}.
+We compile a prototypical circuit that simulates the action of a suitable Hamiltonian with nearest-neighbor interactions on a two-dimensional spin lattice.
+The circuit is illustrated in Appendix~\ref{app:example_2}.
+The target quantum device also consists of a two-dimensional lattice with nearest-neighbor connectivity and parametric gates $\RZgate(\theta_1)$, $\RXgate(\theta_2)$, and $\CPgate(\theta_3)$.
 Parametric gates are represented in the qudit lattice encoding by discretizing the parameters $\theta_i$, and assigning a different qudit state to each possible discretized gate.
-The main sources of infidelity are decoherence affecting idle qubits and crosstalk between couples of entangling gates, that decay as $\lVert \mathbf{q}-\mathbf{q}'\rVert^{-6}$ mimicking the behavior of a Rydberg atoms quantum computer~\cite{jaschke2022abinitio}.
-In Figure~\ref{fig:ths}, we depict the infidelity improvement for different circuit sizes and different number of steps in the MCMC.
+The main sources of infidelity are decoherence affecting idle qubits and crosstalk between pairs of entangling gates, that decay as $\lVert \mathbf{q}-\mathbf{q}'\rVert^{-6}$ mimicking the behavior of a Rydberg atoms quantum computer~\cite{jaschke2022abinitio}.
+In Figure~\ref{fig:ths}, we depict the infidelity improvement for different circuit sizes and different numbers of steps in the MCMC.
 We observe that the improvement $I_\mathrm{I}$ at the end of the compilation process increases with the size of the input circuit.
 For example, $I_\mathrm{I}$ reaches about $15\%$ for a $16$-qubit circuit, while it reaches about $25\%$ for a $64$-qubit circuit.
 This extensive improvement can be understood by recalling that the global optimal circuit is encoded in the ground state of a translationally invariant many-body Hamiltonian.
-The ground state of such a system cannot be approximated by the product of the ground states of its subsystems.
+The ground state of such a system cannot be approximated by the product of the ground states of its subsystems, which is indeed a local minima.
 Similarly, the improvement achievable by compiling a quantum circuit is greater than that obtained by compiling its individual sub-circuits separately.
+Since quantum annealing can outperform simulated annealing in escaping local minima~\cite{Ebadi_2022,PhysRevX.8.031016,farhi2002quantumadiabaticevolutionalgorithms}, these findings provide additional motivation for the approach proposed in this work.